ntrappe/cse110-w21-group33/admin/exercise1.md

 ##### Due: Thursday, 28, 2021

-### Instructions
+### :tomato: INSTRUCTIONS
 To get prepared for the brainstorming event, this exercise might help to organize your thoughts.
 1. **Make a copy** and label it with your name.
 Example: `nicole-exercise1.md`.
-2. Fill it out to the best of your abilities and with any thoughts you have.
-3. Bring it to the next group meeting either to present or have it saved in the GitHub so others can read your ideas.
-4. Many of the following questions are suggestions/potential questions to answer in case you want some structure.
+2. In (Part 1)(#part-1) add all your comments, concerns, and creative ideas on our project!
+3. For (Part 2)(#part-2) and (3)(#part-3) please pick out an online Pomodoro app.
+It can be helpful to see what we like/don't like in the current market.
+(Also so we can be BETTER).
+4. For (Part 4)(#part-4), try out the Pomodoro Technique if you haven't already.
+There are a few questions you can answer if your thoughts aren't in order.
+5. Please bring these ideas to the group meeting to share aloud.
+If you aren't comfortable with speaking to the group, please upload your responses to `admin/exercises` (aka this current directory) so we can see!

 ---

 ### :tomato: &nbsp; PART 1
 Before you forgot them, list all your thoughts and creative ideas on the Pomodoro Timer we will build!
 Do you want to modify the technique?
 Do you have specific features in mind?
 Are there UI components you want to add?
+If you would prefer to use another tool (e.g. sticky notes, block diagrams), do that!

 *Think here*.